okogosov/PPL/README.md

 What's new in version 1.0.9:
    - added cmd calc
-   - added concept of public and private variables
+   - added concept of public and private variables What's new in version 1.0.10:
+   - added commands displaynode, getnodes and getleves to work with hierarchical data structure
+   - added types in Vector and Matrix libraries
+   - fixed bugs

 For help and any kind of proposals send email to developer:
   Oscar Kogosov, ok21@hotmail.com